app-obs/go/doc/API.md

 ### `Observability`

 The `Observability` struct is the main container for all instrumentation tools.
+It is designed to be **immutable**.
+When you create a new span, you receive a *new* `Observability` object that is tied to that span's context.
+This makes the library safe for concurrent use.

 ```go
 type Observability struct {